SebSept/ps_dev_base/README.md

 `composer psdt:phpstan [--reconfigure]`

-Run Phpstan from prestashop/prestashop-dev-tools.
+Run phpstan configured with  [Prestashop standards](https://devdocs.prestashop.com/1.7/development/coding-standards/) against a PrestaShop installation.

+The first run or `composer psdt:phpstan --reconfigure` do :
+  - install `prestashop/prestashop-dev-tools` if needed
-Just like psdt:php-cs-fixer, the first run install the package and creates/overrides the phpstan.neon configuration with Prestashop standards.
+  - creates/overrides the phpstan.neon configuration with Prestashop standards.
+  - ask for the path to a PrestaShop installation (needed for analyse)
+  - install a composer script `phpstan`

+The next runs will run the tool (trigger `composer psdt:phpstan`)

 Provided by [PrestaShop/php-dev-tools/](https://github.com/PrestaShop/php-dev-tools/).
 Autoinstallation provided by this package.

-Allows complying with the [Prestashop standards](https://devdocs.prestashop.com/1.7/development/coding-standards/).

 ### fill-indexes